Proton VPN Review 2023

 Supported Platforms & Devices

 Proton VPN can be used on many popular platforms, with routers included.
-And now, it also works on Web browsers as well.
+And now, it works on Web browsers as well.
 Our Score: 10/10

 In this segment of our hands-on Proton VPN review, we'll check this VPN's supported platforms.
 So, take a look at the following table and then keep on reading.